-After it has been filled out, the document is sent to the purchasing department for approval.
+However, it is not surprising that some people who are new in the field of procurement do not know how to make a purchase request.
 It can be approved or denied based on the assessment of the head of purchases together with the financial department.

 1. Helps establish a clear procurement process

-The organization can streamline its pipeline by redirecting permission to purchase to a common manager.
+The group’s organization can streamline its pipeline by redirecting permission to purchase to a common manager.